A Guide to Paratransit Services

 Paratransit Live Scheduling Hours

 Monday-Friday: 8 a.m. to 5 p.m. (except for these holidays: Martin Luther King Day, President's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, the day after Thanksgiving, Christmas Day and New Year's Day).
-For details on how to call and schedule trips on these days, please ask your scheduler.
+For details on how to call and schedule trips on these days, please ask your reservations agent.

 Semi-Automated Booking Hours